Historical Films Historians Can't Stand To Watch

 Windtalkers

-Windtalkers came out in the halcyon days of 2002, when Nicolas Cage was still a bona-fide A-List movie star and not a slightly crazy B-movie icon screaming about the bees.
-This was a prestige film telling a story from World War II that doesn't get a lot of attention: the Navajo Windtalkers.
+"Windtalkers" came out in the halcyon days of 2002, when Nicolas Cage was still a bona-fide A-List movie star and not a slightly crazy B-movie icon screaming about the bees.
+It is a prestige film telling a story from World War II that doesn't get a lot of attention: the Navajo Windtalkers.

 Advertisement

-They really existed, and the US armed forces did, in fact, rely on Navajo code talkers during the war.
-As the CIA itself explains, the Navajo language was ideal because of its complexity, rarity, and lack of written form, which gave the Germans and Japanese nothing to work from.
-The code talkers then took it a step further by using a sort of "word association" code that further obscured the true meaning of the messages.
+They really existed, and the U.S. armed forces very much relied on Navajo code talkers during the war.
+The Navajo language was ideal because of its complexity, rarity, and lack of written form, which gave the Germans and Japanese nothing to work from.
+The code talkers then took it a step further by using a form of word association code that further obscured the true meaning of the messages.

-So far, so good, but as Seattle PI notes, it's when we get to the actual plot of the film that everything goes wrong.
-In the story, the code talkers are so vital to the war effort they cannot be allowed to be captured.
-Nic Cage stars as the PTSD-suffering soldier assigned to protect his "windtalker" at any cost — and to kill him if it looks like he's going to be captured.
+So far, so good, but it's when we get to the actual plot of the film that everything goes wrong.
+In the story, the code talkers are so vital to the war effort that they cannot be allowed to be captured.
+Nic Cage stars as the PTSD-suffering soldier assigned to protect his "windtalker" at any cost, or to kill him if it looks like he's going to be captured.
 This is simply not true: The code talkers were certainly useful and contributed tremendously to the war effort, but the capture of a single code talker wouldn't have lost us the war, and no one was ordering summary executions on the front lines to keep them out of enemy hands.

 Advertisement